TAK Escrima sticks are nearly indestructible yet are perfect for partner training. The last pair of Escrima sticks you will ever need to buy!

 Many Options = Selection Confusion?
 Here are some tips:

 • New Practitioner: If you are just starting your Escrima stick training, in most cases, you will be happier with the lighter/ moderate weight Bodyguard Escrima sticks such as the Speed or Impact.
 The weight difference makes a BIG difference in how the stick feels and the impact it delivers when striking.
 It is more than you would imagine if you have never tried it (or felt it)!
 This allows for more "mistakes" when partner training.
 Try the Speed if you have limited upper body strength or the Impact if you are strong.
-Use the Flash if you want to minimize impact to your partner.

 • Experienced Practitioner: If you are satisfied with how your rattan or wax wood sticks feel now, use a Postage Scale to determine which is the closest to your favorite.
 Most likely, it will be a Speed, Force, or Impact.